NEW: 4-minute taster filmed by BBC History for ‘The Secrets of Ancient Greek Music’.

 2) Newstalk Ireland from 49.42: doing an Elvis.

-3) NPR USA with Scott Simon: I sing some Homer.
+3) NPR USA with Scott Simon: singing some Homer.

 Daily Mail Online article (29 Oct 2013): the extravagant claim about 100% accuracy was taken out of context.

-I don’t write a blog, but I compile a clog – i.e. a very intermittent blog.
-Recent posts are listed on the left.
-Below them is my Twitter timeline.
+I don’t write a blog – more of a clog (i.e. a very intermittent and irregular blog).
+Posts are listed on the left.

-Dec 2013 Review of my book by Prof. Josiah Ober in latest Journal of Hellenic Studies: ‘engaging and significant’.
-Lovely comment in TLS review by Prof. Helen Morales about my Sappho 31 reconstruction – ‘bold and beautiful’.
+Dec 2013 Review of my book by Josiah Ober in latest Journal of Hellenic Studies (‘engaging and significant’ [see no.9 in Reviews]).
+Lovely comment in TLS review by Helen Morales about my Sappho 31 reconstruction (‘bold and beautiful’).
 Radio talk about my project on NPR America with Scott Simon.

-June 2013 Among those I taught Beginners’ Greek at UCL in 1995 was Chris Martin of Coldplay, who discusses with me how ancient Greek song and modern music compare.
+June 2013 Among those I taught Beginners’ Greek at UCL in 1995 was Chris Martin, subsequent founder of pop group Coldplay, who discusses with me how ancient Greek song and modern music compare.